Paula Slater: Career

+Other of her works include the monument honoring Steven Stayner in Merced, California, sculptures of Sohrab Aarabi and Neda Agha-Soltan in San Francisco, the General Ulysses S. Grant Monument (2019) at the United States Military Academy, West Point, and the Mahsa Jina Amini bronze bust (2025).

+The Mahsa and Neda bronze busts.

-She is a member of the National Sculpture Society, the National Museum of Women in the Arts and the Portrait Society of America.
+Slater is a member of the National Sculpture Society, the National Museum of Women in the Arts and the Portrait Society of America.

 Congressman Bill Thomas clay bust in-progress.
 Bronze bust was placed at the William Thomas Airport Terminal, Bakersfield, California.